You Can Take a Drive and a Dip Along This Historic Loop

 A luxurious and art-filled place, Berkeley Springs is less than two hours away from Baltimore.
 Known primarily for its relaxing spas and mineral hot springs, this charming little town was originally established as a public bath and frequented by presidents, politicians and celebrities.
+The town continues to receive recognition to this day and has been featured by Southern Living as one of the best natural hot springs in the south for a good soak.
 Inside Berkeley Springs State Park, you can actually visit the open-air bathtub that George Washington regularly used.
 In addition to the state park, be sure to experience some of Berkeley Spring’s award-winning dining, including an unforgettable meal at Lot 12 Public House featuring West Virginia’s only James Beard rated chef.

 Overlooking the Potomac River, right next to the Maryland border, sits the Bavarian Inn.
 Resembling a French chalet with its wide porches and floor-to-ceiling windows, a stay at the Bavarian Inn will make you feel like you’ve been transported to a European mountain town.
 All of the rooms feature elegant furnishings and modern amenities.
 You’ll also find an infinity pool, an outdoor bar, multiple gardens and the hotel’s own brewery.

 Harpers Ferry National Historical Park